Measures of Torment

 Humboldt noticed that "an atmosphere filled with venomous insects always appears to be more heated than it is in reality."
 The two men were severely tormented during the day by a species that Humboldt called a mosquito (perhaps a black fly, or Simulium), "and at night by the zancudos, a large species of gnat, dreaded even by the natives."16 He observed that in the Indian villages on the banks of the Orinoco, "the plaga de las moscas, or the plague of the mosquitos, affords an inexhaustible subject of conversation.
 When two persons met in the morning, the first questions they address to each other were: 'How did you find the zancudos during the night?
 How are we today for the mosquitos?'"
 Lewis and Clark asked many questions of the Indians they met along the Missouri, but apparently not a single one about mosquitoes.
 If Lewis and Clark ever queried Indians as to how they coped with mosquitoes, or what they thought when they looked at the moon, there is no record of it.
 Humboldt heard from a missionary that a Salive Indian remarked, "How comfortable must people be in the moon.
 She looks so beautiful and so clear, that she must be free from mosquitos."

 Lewis didn't look closely enough at mosquitoes to realize that he was swatting different species at different times and places.
-Humboldt, however, quickly learned to distinguish between the sexes.
+Humboldt, however, quickly learned at least to distinguish between the sexes.
 "Here as in Europe," he wrote, "the males, which are distinguished by their feathered antennae, are extremely rare; you are seldom stung except by females.
 The preponderance of this explains the immense increase of the species, each female laying several hundred eggs."

 he genus Anopheles was named by the German entomologist Johann Wilhelm Meigen (1764-1845) in 1818.
 The word is a Greek expression meaning "useless."
 Anopheles quadrimaculatus (note the quadrimaculatus, or "four spots" on the wing in this figure) is now recognized as the Eastern Malaria Mosquito.
 The Western Malaria Mosquito, A. freeborni, which in Lewis and Clark's day was known as A. maculipennis, is identifiable by a bronze patch at the tip of each wing.